4.7 FAQ - Website Questions and Answers

 2. Do I need an account to access the documents on this website?

-No. Anonymous users can connect the website and read or download all of the wiki website contents.
+No and Yes.
+Anonymous users can connect to the website and read or download all of the wiki website contents.
+However, you will need to register (free) in order to submit Bug Reports or Feature Requests.

 3. What is the advantage of registering and logging in to this website?

-Registered users will be able to set preferences for various options.
+Registered users will be able to submit Bug Reports or Feature Requests, and set preferences for various options.
 For example, registered users can be notified of changes to specific pages in the wiki via a Watch List feature.
 Registered users can also maintain a list of wiki Bookmarks - making navigation to frequently visited portions of the wiki very fast and easy.

 4. Who maintains the contents of the documents on the website?